cy-xu/cosmic-conn/docs/README.rst

 .. figure:: /_static/fig11_gemini_results_demo.png
         :alt: Detection demo on Gemini data

-        Visual inspection of Cosmic-CoNNCR detection results.
+        Visual inspection of Cosmic-CoNN CR detection results.
 Detecting CRs in a Gemini GMOS-N 1×1 binning image with our generic ``ground-imaging`` model.
 The model was trained entirely on LCO data yet all visible CRs in the image stamp are correctly detected regardless of their shapes or sizes.

 .. figure:: /_static/fig11_nres_result_0034_1.png
         :alt: Detection demo on LCO NRES data

         The Cosmic-CoNN ``NRES`` model detects CRs over the spectrum robustly on a LCO NRES spectroscopic image.
-The horizontal bands in the left image are the spectroscopicorders, which are left out of the CR mask.
+The horizontal bands in the left image are the spectroscopic orders, which are left out of the CR mask.

 Command line interface
 ======================